 - Students are expected to be individually responsible for their actions whether acting individually or in a group.
 Students are considered by the University to have an obligation to make legal and responsible decisions concerning their conduct and to model and convey the University's expectations of conduct to their guests.

 - Every student is responsible to resolve academic and personal problems by communicating with the appropriate University personnel.

-- Every student is responsible to keep the University informed of their current mailing address and any change of name.
+- Every student is responsible to keep the University informed of their current mailing address, contact information and any change of name.

 - Every student is responsible to observe and obey all health and safety procedures outlined for classrooms, laboratories, field trips and practicums.

 - Students are responsible to become familiar with course outlines, content, evaluation methods, timelines and methodology.